soundata/soundata/docs/source/quick_reference.rst

 | :sec:`SEC` : Sound Event Classification
 | :asc:`ASC` : Acoustic Scene Classification
 | :ac:`AC` : Audio Captioning

-Find the API documentation for each of the below datasets in :ref:`api`.

 .. include:: table.rst